XeminoL/issue-tracker/README.md

 # Issue Tracker

-A multi-tenant issue tracker in Flask.
 Multiple organizations share one app, and each organization only ever sees its own issues.

 ![Tests](https://img.shields.io/badge/tests-20%2F20%20passing-brightgreen)